adam-p/s3-file-list-page/README.md

 ## Usage ##

-`index.html` should be renamed to whatever you've configured the "Index Document" to be in your S3 website bucket.
+1. `index.html` should be renamed to whatever you've configured the "Index Document" to be in your S3 website bucket.

-Then copy the files into the directory that you'd like to provide a listing for.
-(And make sure the permissions on the files are set correctly -- i.e., make them publicly readable.)
+2. Copy the files into the directory that you'd like to provide a listing for.

+3. Make sure that the bucket has *List* permission for *Everyone*, and that the files are publicly readable.

 ## Compatibility ##

 I've tested on Windows with Chrome, Firefox, and IE9.

 ## Shortcomings ##

+- You have to give you bucket public list permission, which might not be a great idea.
+See [Amazon S3 Bucket Public Access Considerations](http://aws.amazon.com/articles/5050).

 - JavaScript is required.
 There's just no way around it.
 So no graceful degradation.